 Arrange the vanilla wafers in the bottom of a baking dish, top with a layer of sliced banana, and top by spreading the vanilla pudding.

 Repeat all of the layers, top with the whipped topping, and sprinkle some crushed wafers on top.
-Refrigerate for 3 hours.
+Refrigerate the homemade banana pudding recipe for 3 hours.

 If you decide to join in on the fun and try one of these recipes, be sure to share it on social media using the hashtag #BHMpotluck and be sure to click the links above to check out each recipe and leave a comment to tell them that Simply LaKita sent you 😉